Cherreads

 "I could," Neil replied with a shrug.

-"Of course, you could… but you would come out dead, that I can assure you of!"
+"Of course you could… but you wouldn't come out of it alive!"
 And before Neil could come up with a reply, she added, "How many times have you sparred with Master Baylis?
 Any of you?
 Has anyone here lasted more than a minute against Master Baylis in a proper sparring match?
 This guy was fighting one-on-three!
-You, Hugo, and Gina, for three minutes straight!
+You, Hugo, and Marcus, for three minutes straight!
 And he didn't break any more of a sweat than you guys did!"

 The gang went silent.
 Neil leaned back in his chair, Marcus scratched his head, and Gina smiled with a bowed head.
 Ella, looking at Camille, commented, "You're making it sound like even Master Baylis couldn't take him… alone."